-Standards are also increasingly viewed as necessary for overcoming data integration and data-related supply chain problems, particularly when organizing, planning, acquiring, curating, cataloging, analyzing, integrating, publishing, and archiving geospatial information, including authoritative data.
+Standards are also increasingly viewed as necessary for overcoming data integration and datarelated supply chain problems, particularly when organizing, planning, acquiring, curating, cataloging, analyzing, integrating, publishing, and archiving geospatial information, including authoritative data.
 There are a number of standards organizations that develop and deploy standards for the purposes of managing, assessing, and improving geospatial data quality and interoperability.
 They include the Open Geospatial Consortium (OGC); the International Organization for Standards (ISO) Technical Committee 211 Geographic Information/Geomatics; and the International Hydrographic Organization (IHO), as well as the World Wide Web Consortium (W3C) regarding its MapML initiative.
-For more information, refer to the UN-GGIM's Geospatial Information Management, a living online resource aligned with the UN-IGIF that provides detailed insights on the standards and good practices necessary to establish and maintain interoperable geospatial information management systems.
-The standards are also interested as a supplement of the standards and good practices necessary to establish and maintain interoperable geospatial information management systems.
+For more information, refer to the UN-GGIM's Guide to the Role of Standards in Geospatial Information Management, a living online resource aligned with the UN-IGIF that provides detailed insights on the standards and good practices necessary to establish and maintain interoperable geospatial information management systems.20